Skip to main content

 For institutions considering or proposing immersive experiences, the evidence supports a clear set of principles:

 • Invest in instructional design as seriously as you invest in technology.
-The hardware is a delivery mechanism, not the intervention.
+The hardware is a delivery mechanism, not the intervention, and this is where experienced partners add the most value.

 • Choose immersive formats that match your audience and physical context.
 Shared, group-based formats align more naturally with how museums function and how visitors learn.